thunderrabbit/barefoot_rob/content/bold-life-tribe/about.md

 ## What is Bold Life Mastery? ##

-The Bold Life Tribe year-long course can be repeated indefinitely as we take daily bold action towards improving our lives.
+The Bold Life Tribe twelve session course can be repeated indefinitely as we take daily bold action towards improving our lives.

 [![bold life tribe wheel](//b.robnugen.com/blog/2020/blb/thumbs/blb_wheel.png)](//b.robnugen.com/blog/2020/blb/blb_wheel.png)

-Every month will focus on a different core virtue.
-(See Upcoming Schedule below)
+Every meeting will focus on a different core virtue.

 ## The Jungian Archetypes ##